department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 <div class="va-introtext">

-Are you the spouse or dependent child of a Servicemember who’s covered under Servicemembers’ Group Life Insurance (SGLI)?
-If you are, you may qualify for term life insurance coverage through Family Servicemembers’ Group Life Insurance (FSGLI).
-Find out if you qualify—and how to manage your coverage.
+Family SGLI, also known as Family Servicemembers' Group Life Insurance (FSGLI), may cover you if you're a spouse or dependent child of a Servicemember covered under SGLI.
+Find out how much coverage you may qualify for under FSGLI, and how to mange your coverage.

 </div>